leobudima/elogii-blog/content/last-mile-delivery-the-definitive-guide.md

 #### #2 Decide on the Delivery Location

 The next big decision you’ll have to make is the location of your last-mile.
-Specifically, the area your delivery operations will cover.
+Specifically, the geographical area your delivery operations will cover.

 To do this, you’ll have to consider several factors: